Marshhall/snake-game/README.md

 # snake-game
-Create the snake game using python's Turtle library.
+A code to create the snake game using python's Turtle library.